 - When any of the remote authentication servers in the access list is accessible, the PX authenticates against the connected authentication server only. - When the connection to all remote authentication servers fails, the PX allows authentication against the local database. - To enable both authentication services: - 1.
 Choose Device Settings > Security > Authentication.
 The Authentication Settings dialog appears. - 2.
 Make sure you have selected one external authentication radio button, such as the LDAP radio button. - 3.
 Select the "Use Local Authentication if Remote Authentication service is not available" checkbox. - 4.
 Click OK.

 Outlet Management

-PX allows you to remotely monitor and control outlets and manage outlet settings through the web interface.
+The PX allows you to remotely customize the name of each outlet or check the receptacle type of each outlet through the web interface.